godotengine/godot-docs/classes/class_physicsserver2d.rst

 void **body_remove_collision_exception** **(** :ref:`RID<class_RID>` body, :ref:`RID<class_RID>` excepted_body **)**

-Removes a body from the list of bodies exempt from collisions.
+Removes ``excepted_body`` from the body's list of collision exceptions, so that collisions with it are no longer ignored.

 .. rst-class:: classref-item-separator